kuronot/notify-active-rds-for-slack/README.md

 This solution is designed to prevent forgetting to stop RDS.

 Slack notifications will be skipped when the following three conditions are met.

--　　When RDS is created.
+- When RDS is created
 - When RDS starts up
--　Automatic startup after 7 days of RDS outage.
+- Automatic startup after 7 days of RDS outage

 ## Architecture
 ![image](https://user-images.githubusercontent.com/52056195/228822795-5555303b-0c94-4a67-9595-1661b918a4ba.png)